usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Facilitator Guide Module 3.md

    #### Activity Instructions:

-**Purpose**:  To identify key questions about limited data rights and proprietary encryption they should ask when acquiring a new cloud-based platform.
+**Purpose**:  To identify key questions about limited data rights and proprietary encryption that they should ask when acquiring a new cloud-based platform.
 **Expected Outcomes**: Learners will be able to identify:
 * Legal risks
 * Data access concerns